-Members were reminded that The Good Relations Programme is 75% funded by The Executive Office, and a report is generated to accompany the financial claim each quarter.
+As Members will recall The Good Relations Programme is 75% funded by The Executive Office, and a report is generated to accompany the financial claim each quarter.

-Members were also reminded that at a workshop in January it was agreed that these reports would be sent to the Committee to provide further detail on the Good Relations impacts being achieved.
-A report for Quarter 3 plus the Summer Intervention Grant Aid Monitoring report was circulated.
+Members may also recall at a workshop in January it was agreed that these reports would be sent to the Committee to provide further detail on the Good Relations impacts being achieved.
+A report for Quarter 3 plus the Summer Intervention Grant Aid Monitoring report is enclosed.